-Market risk for trading and non-trading activities is measured using a uniform market risk measurement model.
+Market risk of trading and non-trading activities is measured by using a unified market risk measurement model.
 The principal model used for these activities is historical simulation (HS) model (holding period, 10 business days; confidence interval, 99%; and observation period, 701 business days).
-The HS model calculates VaR amounts by estimating the profit and loss on the current portfolio by applying actual fluctuations in market rates and prices over a fixed period in the past.
-This method is designed to capture certain statistically infrequent movements, such as a fat tail, and accounts for the characteristics of financial instruments with non-linear behavior.
-Independent auditors, who were engaged only in the particular audit, verified the accuracy and appropriateness of this internal market risk model.
-The holding company and banking subsidiaries use the HS model to calculate Basel II regulatory capital adequacy ratios.
+The HS model calculates VaR amounts by estimating the profit and loss on the current portfolio under the actual fluctuations in the market rates and prices over the fixed period in the past.
+This method is designed to capture certain statistically infrequent movements, such as a fat tail, and accounts for the characteristics of financial instruments with non-linear measurement.
+The holding company and the major subsidiaries use the HS model to calculate Basel II regulatory capital adequacy ratios.

-In calculating VaR using the HS method, we have implemented an integrated market risk measurement system throughout the Group.
-Our major subsidiaries calculate their VaR based on the risk and market data prepared by the information systems of their front offices and other departments.
+In calculating VaR by using the HS method, we have implemented an integrated market risk measurement system throughout the Group.
+Our major subsidiaries calculate their VaR based on the risk and market data prepared by systems of their front offices and other departments.
 The major subsidiaries provide this risk data to the holding company, which calculates overall VaR, taking into account the diversification effect among all portfolios of the major subsidiaries.

 For the purpose of internally evaluating capital adequacy on an economic capital basis in terms of market risk, we use this market risk measurement model to calculate risk amounts based on a holding period of one year and a confidence interval of 99%.
+(Effective April 2012, a confidence interval of 99.9% was adopted to replace the previous interval of 99%.)

-Monitoring and managing our sensitivity to interest rate fluctuations is the key to managing market risk in MUFG's non-trading activities.
-The major banking subsidiaries take the following approach to measuring risks concerning core deposits, loan prepayments and early deposit withdrawals.
+Monitoring and managing our sensitivity to interest rate fluctuations is the key of managing market risk in MUFG's non-trading activities.
+The major subsidiaries take the following approach to measure some risks concerning core deposits, loan prepayments and early deposit withdrawals.